p-pavel/com.perikov.cql/articles/GeneralApproachToScalaSpecification.md

 Here we have grammar rules represented as methods and grammar symbols represented as abstract types.

-We have non-terminals (types that are used as return types) and non-terminals (types that are used as parameters only).
+We have non-terminals (types that are used as return types) and terminals (types that are used as parameters only).

 Non-terminals here are `Identifier` and `Type`, complex enough concepts on their own, presumed starting non-teminal is `Table`.